dustlang/boxes-build-env/README.md

-# Build environment for Dust Starships
+# Build environment for Dust Boxes

-This repository contains the source of the Docker container the Rust project uses to build third-party crates.
-It is based on **Ubuntu 20.04**, and contains all the native dependencies used by the Rust crates we know of.
+This repository contains the source of the Docker container the Dust project uses to build third-party boxes.
+It is based on **Ubuntu 20.04**, and contains all the native dependencies used by the Dust boxes we know of.

 ## Adding new dependencies